 HOW TO PREPARE

 Step 1.
 Prep your space.
-I did NOT say clean your house!
-Your home is supposed to look lived in; you live there!
-Leave the dirty dishes; don’t mop the floors; ignore the piles of laundry.
 Focus on decluttering the 3 main rooms that I like to shoot this type of session in: the nursery, the master bedroom, and the living room.
-Clean off side tables, make the bed, and tidy up the nursery - this is your chance to show it off!
-Last, please open up the blinds/curtains to let in as much natural light as possible & if possible, clear away one neutral wall next to a window like the photo above for portraits.
-Last thing - turn OFF any lights.
-See?
-Not too bad!
+Clean off side tables, make the bed, and tidy up the nursery.
+Please open up the blinds/curtains to let in as much natural light as possible & turn OFF any lights.

 Step 2 - Collect Items.
 Collect any items you want used in the session beforehand.
 These might be special blankets, swaddles, stuffed animals, etc. Also have a pacifier handy (if baby takes one).
 I do not provide any props or outfits, so please come prepared with your own.

 Step 3 - Heat the Room.
-Crank up your heat to make sure your house is nice and warm for baby (since he/she will be in their birthday suit or diaper/wrap most of the time).
-It will be hot to you and me, but baby just came from a nice warm womb; our world is chilly to them!
+Crank up your heat to make sure your house is nice and warm for baby.
 Warm babies are sleepy babies and we want to keep him/her as comfy as possible.
 A space heater is also a good option.